When autumn whispers – are you listening?

 Autumn reminds us to let go and start over – let a little pumpkin inspire you to find your own path.

-Autumn has a very special atmosphere.
-The air becomes crisper, the days shorter, and nature covers itself in a soft blanket of red, yellow and orange.
-It's as if the whole world is breathing out after the busy life of summer.
-For me, autumn is a reminder that we too can stop, feel – and ask ourselves: Which way do I want to go next?
+Autumn has a feeling all its own.
+The air turns crisp, the days grow shorter, and nature wraps itself in a soft blanket of red, yellow, and orange.
+It’s as if the world exhales after the busy life of summer.
+For me, autumn is a reminder that we, too, can pause, tune in — and ask ourselves: Which path do I want to walk next?

-This idea is also at the heart of my book Gunnar Gresskar – The Long Road Home .
-Gunnar is a perfect Halloween pumpkin, grown to fill a specific role.
-But he realizes that he doesn’t want to be what others expect.
-He wants to go his own way – even if it means leaving the safe, familiar field.
-And just like Gunnar, we can use autumn as a time to listen inward, let go of the old and dare to start something new.
+This thought also lies at the heart of my book Gunnar the Pumpkin – The Long Way Home.
+Gunnar is a perfect Halloween pumpkin, grown to fulfill a specific role.
+But he realizes that he doesn’t want to be what others expect him to be.
+He wants to follow his own path — even if it means leaving the safe, familiar field behind.
+And just like Gunnar, we can use autumn as a time to listen inward, release the old, and dare to begin something new.

-Let me tell you why fall is the perfect time to find your own path.
+Let me show you why autumn is the perfect season to find your own way.

 1. Autumn reminds us of cycles and transitions